rohit-kandelkar/Stock-Market-Price-Predictor/README.md

 ### Note:
 (i) You'll need to update the CSV file of each stock with everyday readings for accurate results.<br>
-(ii) You can run the code in Visual Studio Code as well.
+(ii) You can run this project in Visual Studio Code Editor as well.